How Do Digital Key Management Solutions Support GDPR Compliance? Startup House 2025

 - Credential management (e.g. key shares)

-That means you’re processing sensitive data, and regulators want to ensure:
+That means you’re handling and ensuring that sensitive data is processed in compliance with data privacy regulations, and regulators want to ensure:

 - It’s secured,